-The depositary will hold the shares underlying your ADSs.
-You will have rights as provided in the deposit agreement.

-If, however, we declare dividends on our common shares, the depositary will pay you the cash dividends and other distributions it receives on our common shares, after deducting its fees and expenses.

-You may turn in your ADSs to the depositary in exchange for common shares.
-The depositary will charge you fees for any exchange.

-We may amend or terminate the deposit agreement without your consent.
+- The depositary will hold the common shares underlying your ADSs.
+You will have rights as provided in the deposit agreement. - We do not expect to pay dividends in the near future.
+In the event that we declare dividends on our common shares, the depositary will pay you the cash dividends and other distributions it receives on our common shares, after deducting its fees and expenses. - You may turn in your ADSs to the depositary in exchange for common shares.
+The depositary will charge you fees for any exchange. - We may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs, you agree to be bound by the deposit agreement as amended.